Personal profile

 Research Interests

-My research is situated in the fields of critical sociolinguistics, applied linguistics, linguistics, media studies, and cultural studies.
+My research is situated in the fields of critical sociolinguistics, applied linguistics, contact linguistics, media studies, and cultural studies.
 I am generally interested in language mobility in times of accelerated globalisation and in how the media use language to reach their target audiences.

 Teaching Interests